-HIST204 United States History - 1870 to the Present 3-0-3

-The political, social, and cultural development of the United States from the period following Reconstruction to the present is covered.
-Emphasis will be on the urban industrial age, America as a world power, and the challenges to, and advances of, human rights and cultural pluralism.
+HIST204 United States History - 1870 to the Present 3-0-3 This course covers the political, social, and cultural development of the United States from the period following Reconstruction to the present.
+Emphasis is on the urban industrial age, America as a world power, and the challenges to and advances of human rights and cultural pluralism.
 (Fulfills Social Science requirement.)